 That said, Wilson and Farmiga’s scenes are fairly much bookended at the start and end of the film while the bulk of the show centres around their daughter played by the up and rising McKenna Grace who previously impressed me as the psychopathic daughter in The Bad Seed (2018) and has appeared in a number of other high-profile works such as The Haunting of Hill House (2018), Ready Player One (2018) and Captain Marvel (2019).

 Despite this being his first film, Gary Dauberman directs with a reasonable assurance.
 The film is particularly good during the build-up.
-There is a great scene where Katie Sarife goes down into the cellar for the first time and wanders around amongst the artefacts, which sit without movement, and then asks if anyone is there for them to give her a sign.
+There is a great scene where Katie Sarife goes down into the cellar for the first time and wanders around amongst the artifacts, which sit without movement, and then asks if anyone is there for them to give her a sign.
 The kicker of the scene is that … nothing happens.
 Dauberman’s success is in building the scene up with such a sense of anticipation that the lack of anything makes the suspense even more pregnant.
 At long last, Annabelle falls against the glass of the cabinet but this too is understatement when we expect it to do far more than that.